 Robot security guards might conjure up memories of sci-fi icons Robocop and Judge Dredd, but in 2017 they’re more fact than fiction.
 Enter K5, the autonomous security guard with extensive sensors4 and the ability to patrol for up to 24-hours on a single charge.
 They can “see, hear, touch and smell” the surrounding area and if they notice anything suspicious they simply alert a human security engineer or even the police – although their ability to tackle stairs is as yet to be determined.

-Adopting this technology in FM could solve the issue of on-site worker navigation, with access to 3D maps on request.
+Adopting this technology in Facilities Management could solve the issue of on-site worker navigation, with access to 3D maps on request.
 There’s also the potential to pair this with GPS technology on mobile devices to ensure destinations are reached.

 Building Information Management and Modelling

 BIMM sounds complicated but it’s simply “a digital representation of physical and functional characteristics of a facility”7, and is used to help professionals across a wide range of industries.

 Whilst the application of this technology is obvious in regards to construction projects8, it’s specific use in Facilities Management is focused on the increased availability of data.

 BIMM companies are collecting a large and varied range of building data, including heat-retention, energy use and noise penetration, which Facilities Management professionals can use to determine which on-site changes can result in a positive desired change.

 PSIM is another recent development that’s allowing human security staff to do their jobs more intelligently by connecting security systems and providing a single interface to control them.

 It’s not ludicrous to predict9 that in the coming years, most FM business will adopt PSIM systems that not only notifies them when any alarm on-site is triggered, but allows them to fully investigate the alarm without leaving their seat.

 IoT is quickly becoming a game-changer in facilities management because the entire maintenance process can now be performed without the need for human intervention.